Launching a successful digital campaign is more than just running an ad and dusting off your hands.

 Well, when it comes to digital campaign success measurement, success itself can be measured in many ways.
 Depending on your digital marketing objectives, success for you may mean something different than success for another company.

 Basically, in the context of digital campaigns, there is no one-size-fits-all success measurement metric.

-Irrespective of what you want your ad campaign to do, here are some crucial steps to take for digital campaign success measurement, thus allowing you to deem it “successful”.
+Irrespective of what you want your ad campaign to do, there are some crucial steps to take for digital campaign success measurement, thus allowing you to deem it “successful”.

-Here’s a step-by-step guide to precisely assess your campaign’s effectiveness while incorporating the concept of digital campaign success measurement.
+So, here’s a step-by-step guide to precisely assessing your campaign’s effectiveness while incorporating the concept of digital campaign success measurement.

 1. Set Clear and Measurable Goals

 The very first thing you’ll want for the digital campaign success measurement is to set up good goals beforehand.

 But what is a “good” goal to achieve?
 The best thing to remember is that you will want it to be clear, measurable, and specific.